6 Top Trading Strategies For 2024

 Let's have a look at an hourly chart of the EUR/USD with the Bollinger Bands indicator.

 EUR/USD price chart showing Bollinger Bands contracting.
-Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 In the above chart, the three green lines represent the Bollinger Bands indicator.
 The gold-coloured boxes represent periods of time when the Bollinger Bands are contracting.
 In most cases, the market's price action did move in a sideways range but for different amounts of time.
 There were other periods of time where the market did move in a sideways range but the Bollinger Bands had not contracted, meaning the indicator can often lag behind live price.